GenAI Models Capture Urban Science but Oversimplify Complexity: Supplementary Information

 \subsection{Supplementary Experiment 2.
 Human Height Data}

-We evaluated the ability of large language models (LLMs) to generate human height data.
-Given that height distributions in the real world follow well-documented statistical patterns, such as normal distributions with known mean and standard deviation values for different populations, this task serves as a baseline assessment of whether LLM-generated data aligns with real-world human height distributions.
-We conducted ten independent trials for each LLM to generate male and female height datasets.
+In this supplementary experiment, we evaluated the ability of GenAI models to generate human height data.
+Given that height distributions in the real world follow well-documented statistical patterns, such as normal distributions with known mean and standard deviation values for different populations, this task serves as a baseline assessment of whether generated data aligns with real-world human height distributions.
+We conducted ten independent trials for each GenAI model to generate male and female height datasets.
 The generated data were then compared against the global average height distributions for males (mean = 178.4 cm, SD = 5.6 cm) and females (mean = 164.7 cm, SD = 4.7 cm), as reported by Silverman (2022).
-LLM-generated height distributions generally conformed to a normal pattern, though accuracy varied notably across models.
+Generated height distributions generally conformed to a normal pattern, though accuracy varied notably across models.
 Claude-3.5 consistently delivered the most realistic estimates, closely matching both the mean and standard deviation of true height data across genders.
 GPT-4o followed closely, offering stable performance with slightly conservative estimates.
 In contrast, DeepSeek-V3 exhibited the largest deviations, producing overly dispersed distributions that failed to capture real-world variance.
 Gender-based differences were also observed.
 For male height, GPT-4o achieved the best fit, with the highest R² (0.95) and near-identical distribution characteristics, while Claude-3.5 and ChatGLM-4 also performed well.
 For female height, Claude-3.5 was the most accurate overall, with the smallest deviation from the true mean and standard deviation, followed by ChatGLM-4, which demonstrated the best curve fit (R² = 0.95).